brettstark73/brettstark/content/posts/paris/index.md

   - "travel"
 cover:
   image: "images/P7150205.jpg"
+description: "Memories and experiences from Paris"
+tags: [paris, france]
 ---

 2018.
 Work trip.
 Was a 'quiet' weekend in Paris, with 'only' a World Cup final happening plus it happened to be Bastille Day.